-I came across an inspiration on Pinterest in my quest to share ideas with you to prepare for Thanksgiving.
-The article is “Last Minute Thanksgiving Centerpiece Ideas” and immediately a light bulb went off!
+I came across an inspiration on Pinterest in my quest to share ideas with you to prepare for Thanksgiving, and a light bulb went off!
 Why do the pies always get put on a side table or the counter when they are the best part of the meal?
-Flowers, gourds and pumpkins are nice and the Pilgrims did them justice but, this is 2017, let’s put a twist on it!
-Use your pies, some clippings from the yard and create a beautiful, eye-catching, conversation piece.
+Flowers, gourds, and pumpkins are lovely, and the Pilgrims did them justice, but this is 2023, so let’s put a twist on it!
+Use your pies and some clippings from the yard and create a beautiful, eye-catching conversation piece.
 I guarantee your guests have never seen dessert as the centerpiece.

 For this challenge, I enlisted the help of Sweet Lucy’s Pies.
-Lindsey, the owner, has been my go-to pie gal for a while now.
-Her recipes are delicious and inventive using the freshest ingredients she can source and her crust is buttery and flaky.
-Hands down, she makes the best peach fried pies you will ever eat in your life!
-You’ve probably seen her at the Clearfork Farmer’s Market with her spunky adorable daughter.
+Lindsey, the owner, has been my go-to pie gal for a while.
+Her recipes are delicious and inventive, using the freshest ingredients she can source, and her crust is buttery and flaky.
+Hands down, she makes the best peach-fried pies you will ever eat in your life!
+You’ve probably seen her at the Clearfork Farmer’s Market with her spunky, adorable daughter, Lucy.
+She and her sister, Jody, the Fort Worth Cookie Gal, now have a shop on Bluebonnet Circle in Fort Worth.

 Anatomy of a Tablescape